Direct Entry MS, Athletic Training

 - ATH590/592/593/594 Athletic Training: Practical Application I/II/III/IV (3/3/3/3)

 - Minimum overall GPA of 2.75.

-- Students must submit documentation of at least 50 hours of athletic training exposure under the supervision of a certified athletic trainer, with 15 of these hours being in a traditional Athletic Training setting such as a high school or college.
-Applicants may use the Daemen Athletic Training Student Observation Record form available on the Athletic Training website or submit a letter signed by a Certified Athletic Trainer with dates, number of hours, and setting.
+- Students must submit documentation of at least 50 hours of athletic training exposure under the supervision of a BOC Certified Athletic Trainer, with 15 of these hours being in a traditional Athletic Training setting such as a high school or college.
+Applicants may use the Daemen Athletic Training Student Observation Record Form available on the Athletic Training website or submit a letter signed by a BOC Certified Athletic Trainer with dates, number of hours, and setting.

-- Students must submit 2 character references (one must be completed by a certified Athletic Trainer.
-(Applicants may use the Graduate Reference report available on the Daemen Athletic Training website.)
+- Students must submit 2 character references (one must be completed by a BOC Certified Athletic Trainer).
+Applicants may use the Graduate Reference report available on the Daemen Athletic Training website.

 - Biographical sketch (brief, no greater than 2 pages double spaced, narrative describing your goal/philosophy related to a personal, academic, professional and service development, interest in athletic training, and/or relevant background in another allied health profession).